 Instructions

-- To make the cake batter, using an electric mixer whisk egg whites for no longer than 20 seconds and set aside.
+- To make the cake batter, using an electric mixer whisk egg whites for 15-20 seconds and set aside.
 In a separate bowl, combine sugar, all-purpose flour, almond, and hazelnut flour.
 Add beaten egg whites to the dry ingredients and mix with a hand whisk.
 Stir in the brown butter.

-- Generously butter cavities of a mini muffin pan.
-Pour the batter into the mold filling the holes up to two-thirds.
-Bake for 15 to 17 minutes, until nicely browned.
-Remove from the oven, and let cakes cool before removing them from the mold.
+- Pour the batter into the mold filling the holes up to two-thirds.
+Bake for 15 to 20 minutes, until golden brown.
+Check financiers with a toothpick: if it comes out dry, they are ready.
+Remove from the oven, and let cakes cool for 2-3 minutes before removing them from the mold.
+Serve warm or at room temperature.

 Notes

-- 150 g egg whites approximately equal 4.5 raw fresh egg whites from large size chicken eggs.
+- 150 g egg whites, approximately equal to 4.5 raw fresh egg whites from large-size chicken eggs.

-- Use a small, blunt knife to release the edges of cakes and remove them out of the mold.
+- Use a small, blunt knife to release the edges of the cakes and remove them from the mold if needed.

 Nutrition